-Performance outcomes Acceptable outcomes Complies Comments PO10 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
-If for Educational establishr vehicle movements per day of or Tourist park PO11 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
-AO11 A traffic impact report is prepared by a suitably qualified person that identifies: (d) the expected traffic movements to be generated by the facility; (e) any associated impacts on the road network; and (f) any works that will be required to address the identified impacts. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO11 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
+AO11 A traffic impact report is prepared by a suitably qualified person that identifies: (d) the expected traffic movements to be generated by the facility; (e) any associated impacts on the road network; and (f) any works that will be required to address the identified impacts. n/a Not relevant to a rural boundary realignment.

 Definition Minimum number of Car parking spaces Minimum Adult store Inside the Centre zone:One space per 50m2 or part thereof ofGFA up to 400m2 GFA, and one spaceper 20m2 or part thereof of GFA above400m2.Outside the Centre zone:One space per 25m2 or part thereof ofGFA up to 400m2 GFA, and one spaceper 10m2 or part thereof of GFA above400m2.
 One SRV space.
 Agricultural supplies store Inside the Centre zone:One space per 50m2 or part thereof ofGFA up to 400m2 GFA, and one spaceper 15m2 or part thereof of GFA above400m2.Outside the Centre zone:One space per 30m2 or part thereof ofGFA up to 400m2 GFA, and one spaceper 10m2 or part thereof of GFA above400m2.Queuing for 3 vehicles should besupplied where a GFA is greater than600m2.
 One HRV space.
-Air services If accepted development subject to requirements development: One space per 90m 2 or part thereof of net lettable area; or If Assessable development: As determined by Council.
+Air services If accepted development subject to requirements development: One space per 90m2 or part thereof of net lettable area; or If Assessable development: As determined by Council.
 Ifaccepteddevelopmentsubjecttorequirements:One space per200m2 or partthereof of netlettable area.Ifassessabledevelopment:Asby Council.